 A long time ago man used to succumb to all the natural suffering that he was exposed to, if he burnt in fever he had no other choice, if his joints gave away a bit early, he would be bedridden.
-But now medical field has advanced in leaps and bounds and relief for almost all kind of suffering is now available to us.
+But now the medical field has advanced in leaps and bounds and relief for almost all kinds of suffering is now available to us.
 It is now our choice.

 This is the story of Mr. Krishnan, Mr. Krishnan, a highly active teacher, a strict disciplinarian, and a trainer of young minds, his youth was graceful and his persona exuded confidence.
 When he retired as Principal at the age of 62 he knew that he had made a difference to the world, but his knees had started paining, and he knew that he had paid a price.

 His Morning walks though uncomfortable were still a part of his daily routine.
 He still walked his grandchildren to school.
 His friends cracked up at his visits to their homes.
 Life was good, slower but good.
-But the pains continued growing and then one day he decided that it was too pain ful to walk in the mornings, the pain was specially very severe in the mornings, he went to his friends home, but it was embarrassing when he had difficulty in getting up from the chair, he stopped visiting his friends.
+But the pains continued growing and then one day he decided that it was too painful to walk in the mornings, the pain was especially very severe in the mornings, he went to his friends home, but it was embarrassing when he had difficulty in getting up from the chair, he stopped visiting his friends.
 He could not play with his grandchildren anymore because the pain was extreme.

-It was at this time that the he met Dr. Neelam V Ramana Reddy at the Wockhardt Hospitals.
+It was at this time that he met Dr. Neelam V Ramana Reddy at the Wockhardt Hospitals.
 He was suggested a simple total knee replacement, a procedure which would cost him approximately a lakh and a half.
 The money was not a problem with his sons in the US now it didn’t make a difference.
-But he chose to bear the pain. “ I was afraid of the surgery by that time I was almost 66 years old, and old people don’t normally live through their surgeries, I could live with the pain atleast that’s what I thought “ Says Mr. Krishnan.
+But he chose to bear the pain. “ I was afraid of the surgery by that time I was almost 66 years old, and old people don’t normally live through their surgeries, I could live with the pain at least that’s what I thought, “ Says Mr. Krishnan.
 Dr. Neelam V Ramana Reddy Consultant Joint Replacement Surgeon, Wockhardt Hospitals further adds “ Age is not that much of a deterrent when it comes to Joint Replacement Surgeries we have operated on people as old as 87, and they have lived their lives comfortably.
 It’s basically the quality of life which is affected and this is what makes people opt for the surgery.”

-It was one and a Half year after his initial visit that Mr. Krishnan appeared at Dr. Ramana’s OPD.
+It was one and a half years after his initial visit that Mr. Krishnan appeared at Dr. Ramana’s OPD.
 He was bedridden, he would not want to wake up in the mornings, each step was so painful, and he always needed support to walk.
 His decision was final he would have the surgery, “ I suddenly realized that I was not really living, I was crawling by hoping each day that it would come to an end.”

-“ They gave me back my life ” smiles Mr. Krishnan “: now my friends cant even believe its me, I walk every morning, my grandchildren make me turn circles, and most importantly its my pride I can walk straight again without help its my choice”.
+“ They gave me back my life ” smiles Mr. Krishnan “: now my friends can’t even believe it’s me, I walk every morning, my grandchildren make me turn circles, and most importantly it’s my pride I can walk straight again without help it’s my choice”.